 Let participants study that chapter to find the many things Jesus models for them.

-In Luke 9, (AFTER Jesus sent them out), the disciples said or did many very silly and immature things.
+In Luke 9, (AFTER Jesus sent them out), the disciples said or did many silly and immature things.

 What does that tell us about sending out workers into the harvest?